 Even the brightest of physicians have been fooled at times.
 Certain dyes (such as the red coloring found in some brands of juice) and medications (e.g., cefdinir) can result in a stool that appears bloody.)
 If a family brings a diaper in, use a guaiac test to confirm the presence of blood.

 Believe it or not, the guaiac test is over 100 years old; Sir Arthur Conan Doyle had Sherlock Holmes use it to solve a crime in his first published Holmes mystery, “A Study in Scarlet.”
 The paper of the guaiac test contains alpha-guaiaconic acid, while the liquid in the developer contains hydrogen peroxide.
-In the presence of hemoglobin, the guaiaconic acid and hydrogen peroxide become a blue-colored quinone, thus giving the characteristic blue color on the paper.
+In the presence of hemoglobin, the hydrogen peroxide rapidly oxidizes the guaiaconic acid into a blue-colored quinone, thus giving the characteristic blue color on the paper.

 How old is the patient?